engineervix/zed-news/README.md

 ### Web

+This project uses Node [v16](https://nodejs.org/en/blog/release/v16.0.0).
+I use [volta](https://volta.sh/) to manage node versions.
+If you have volta installed on your machine, then it'll automatically use the correct Node binary for this project.

 - install frontend dependencies

   ```bash
   npm install
   ```

-- start the dev server
+- start the dev server, accessible at <http://127.0.0.1:8080/>

   ```bash
   npm start